FreedomOnes82/IdentityAdminWithMultiDBSupport/README.md

 # IdentityAdminWithMultiDBSupport
 **Overview**

 IdentityAdminWithMultiDBSupport is an open-source project designed to provide a robust identity management and administration solution.
-This project is tailored to support multiple database systems, making it versatile and adaptable to various organizational needs.
+This system is a framework that utilizes Microsoft Identity to establish a comprehensive user management system.
+Within this system, you can effortlessly manage users and roles, and have the flexibility to add numerous menus tailored to your specific business needs.

 **Features**